kuzxnia/loadbot/README.md

 ## How to use:
 1. Build image - `docker build -t mload .`
-2. Run with simple cli aruments - `docker run -it mload -c 10 -o 10000 mongodb://lovely.host.name:27017`
+2. Run with simple cli aruments - `docker run -t mload -c 10 -o 10000 mongodb://lovely.host.name:27017`
-3. Run with config file - `docker run -it mload < config_file.json`
+3. Run with config file - `docker run -t mload < config_file.json`

-> Note: If running with local db remember to use host network and configure connection_string to 127.0.0.1 `docker run --network="host" --rm -it mload < config_file.json`
+> Note: If running with local db remember to use host network and configure connection_string to 127.0.0.1 `docker run --network="host" --rm -t mload < config_file.json`

 This tool offers two ways to access it: one through CLI arguments and the other via a configuration file.
 Utilizing the configuration file provides additional functionalities for the tool.